- Substance control

 - Improvement of working conditions in the supply chain.

 The Master thesis resulted in a parameter model built on the results of the LCA.
-We use this model to evaluate our products’ carbon footprints and to identify improvement areas in the life cycle of the phones.
+The model has since been updated and we use this model to evaluate our products’ carbon footprints and to identify improvement areas in the life cycle of the phones.
 For each phone, the impact from Sony Mobile’s own activities is up to 0.9 kg CO2 equivalents*/phone or 3.6% of the total impact.
-This is why we have focused much more attention on reducing the impact of our products than of our own activities.
-In addition to this, we report our internal impacts in line with the Greenhouse Gas (GHG) Protocol.
-This is a widely used international accounting tool used to quantify and manage greenhouse gas emissions.

 Since 2008, there have been a lot of changes in the mobile phone market and Sony Mobile is now focused on expanding its range of smartphone products.
-In general high-end phones, such as smartphones, produce more carbon in production than low-end phones.
-The new strategy is an added challenge for us to fulfil our goals, but we are committed to fulfilling them and are focusing our efforts to minimize the impact through life cycle analysis.
+In general high-end phones, such as smartphones, produce more greenhouse gases in production than low-end phones.
+The new strategy is an added challenge for us, but we are committed and are focusing our efforts to minimize the impact through life cycle analysis.

-For some examples of what we are doing to reduce our own footprint, please visit Internal initiatives
+For some examples of what we are doing to reduce our carbon footprint, please visit Internal initiatives

 *The effect of the various greenhouse gases is measured by converting them into so-called CO2 equivalents.
 One CO2 equivalent equals the effect of the emission of 1 kilogram of CO2.